-Restricted cash includes \$5 (2020 - \$80) held in an escrow account related to the settlement in respect of the acquisition of HPSI.
-Holdback amount in 2020 relates to the future settlement of the initial share consideration and final working capital adjustment.
-During the year, the holdback amount relates to the amount retained from the total purchase price of HPSI to indemnify the Corporation from future third party claims if any.
-The holdback amount will be released after meeting certain conditions as set out in the escrow agreement.
-Refer to note 6 for details.
+Restricted cash includes \$3 (2021 - \$5) held in an escrow account related to an amount retained from the total purchase price of HPSI to indemnify the Corporation from future third party claims, if any.
+Subsequent to the year end, on January 4, 2023, the Corporation released the holdback payable to the seller of HPSI upon meeting certain conditions as set out in the escrow agreement.
+Refer to Note 16.